sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gtrayicon</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Generic tray icon for GNOME
+Short desc    : Generic tray icon for GNOME
 URL          : http://gtrayicon.sourceforge.net/
-Лицензия     : GPLv3+
+License      : GPLv3+
-Описание     : Gtrayicon is a generic tray icon for GNOME.
+Descript     : Gtrayicon is a generic tray icon for GNOME.
 It defines two actions: activate
              : and deactivate, that are alternated by clicking in the tray icon.
 You choose
              : what commands to run on each action.
 You can also define each action's icon and
              : a custom menu that is shown on left click.
 A sample menu file is included with